trishitchar/nuck-figgers-windows/README.md

 ## Why This Repo?

 Let’s be real: I’d rather not be stuck with Windows, but here we are!
-Tried my hand at Ubuntu and Kali, but ```everything comes with a price```.
+Tried my hand at Ubuntu and Kali, but ```everything comes with a cost```.
 I enjoy a little *fafo* now and then, but sometimes that costs me precious time.
 So for now, Windows it is!

 This repo is my backup plan for when Windows inevitably decides to throw a tantrum.
 Here’s a collection of my must-have software/tools, so I won’t have to scramble or rely on my memory in the future.